 Hydronic Heating and Cooling

 In addition to Small Duct High Velocity systems, SpacePak also offers a full line of high-efficiency hydronic solutions.
-Unlike forced air systems that exclusively use fossil fuels and refrigerant, hydronic systems use water as the medium for heating and cooling.
+Unlike forced air systems that exclusively use fossil fuels and refrigerants, hydronic systems use water as the medium for heating and cooling.

 Most hydronic systems that feature a water-to-water heat pump are limited to heating-only.
 SpacePak’s Solstice series are true air-to-water reverse cycle heat pumps that can alternate between heating and cooling, providing your family with an all-in-one home comfort solution.